boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 Well I can take some of this information and plug it into searchcode.com, scc.
 It's potentially very useful to know how your project compares to others out there.
 Besides it was a fun way to spend a few days solving some interesting problems.

 In addition I am working on a tool that helps senior-developer or manager types analyze code looking for size, flaws etc...
 Assuming you have to watch multiple repositories.
 You put in some code and it will tell you how maintainable it is and what skills you need to maintain it.
 Useful for determining if you should buy or maintain some code-base and getting an overview of what your development team is producing.
 Something like AWS Macie but for code is the angle I am thinking.
-It's something I need for my day job currently.
+It's something I need for my day job and I suspect others may find use in it, or at least thats the theory.

 I should probably put an email sign up for that here at some point to gather interest for that.